 One benefit of having YouTube videos on your blog is that they will visually look appealing to readers.
 This can bring in more viewers and hopefully more subscribers to your YouTube channel.

 When you have your own channel on YouTube you can promote your blog and create more traffic to your blog.

 You can do this by adding your brand to the background of your original video.
 You can take it a step further and become a YouTube partner.
-Becoming a partner gives you the option to add banners and a call to action branding.
+Becoming a partner gives you the option to add banners and call-to-action branding.

 Hence, this can earn you cash because YouTube shares its ad revenue with partners.
 You need a lot of hits and frequently added videos to qualify as a YouTube partner.

 After you have your YouTube channel set up, think about how you want your videos to be found on search.
 This is where Tube Buddy can help your channel’s reach.

 Tube Buddy can guide you with your video covers and keywords in the description and your tags which helps YouTube optimization.